Fate of slain Palestinians fuels new feud with Israeli authorities

 "They proposed this to us and we totally rejected it, informing the Israeli side that it was the right of the Palestinian people to dignify their martyrs as they wish," Civil Affairs Minister Hussein Al-Sheikh told Reuters.

 "They (alleged assailants) were killed by Israeli aggression.
-Most were killed for allegedly holding knives, though investigations showed the opposite," he said.
+Most were killed for allegly holding knives, though investigations showed the opposite," he said.
 He did not elaborate on the investigations he was referring to.

 The spate of Palestinian-Israeli violence is the worst since the 2014 Gaza war, and arose in part from religious and political tensions over al-Aqsa mosque compound in Jerusalem's walled Old City that is sacred to both Muslims and Jews.